General

 CFC standards require that all assumptions be explicit, valuations include sensitivity analysis, claims be supported by public sources, and reasoning withstand direct questioning.
 We use documented rubrics and calibrated judging to ensure consistency.

 AI tools are permitted but bounded.
-You may use them for data retrieval, formatting assistance, or exploratory research.
+You may use them for summarizing reports, checking model logic, generating scenarios, and formatting.
 However, analysis, valuation logic, and final recommendations must reflect independent judgment.
 All AI use must be disclosed, and conclusions must be independently defensible when questioned.

 Expansion and Future